solenedel/LeetCode/README.md

-# LeetCode
+# 👾 LeetCode problems

-completed LeetCode problems
+completed LeetCode problems in JavaScript and Ruby.